 The Immersion Program is open to current GDB applicants or graduates, or people who are referred for consideration by a GDB partner organization or other O&M/rehabilitation agency.
 Students must have received some basic O&M training in the past, and/or currently be using a long cane.
 They must have independent living skills, and be able to live away from home without requiring direct assistance; they also must meet current GDB medical and mental health requirements.
 In addition, they need to satisfy other GDB admissions requirements in regard to legal blindness, felony convictions, substance abuse, diabetes, seizure management, etc. Students must be able to function in group settings, in an adult-learning environment.
 Minor applicants are not eligible.

-For more information about the program or to refer a client, please contact Orientation and Mobility Services Manager Marc Gillard at email@example.com or 800.295.4050, ext.
-4061.
+For more information about the program, or if you're an O&M professional and would like to refer a client, please contact Outreach and O&M Services Program Coordinator Danielle Velken at firstname.lastname@example.org or 800.295.4050, ext.
+4121.